paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 ## Full Candidate Receipt

 This is the full receipt type.
-The `GlobalValidationSchedule` and the `LocalValidationData` are technically redundant with the `inner.relay_parent`, which uniquely describes the a block in the blockchain from whose state these values are derived.
+The `GlobalValidationData` and the `LocalValidationData` are technically redundant with the `inner.relay_parent`, which uniquely describes the a block in the blockchain from whose state these values are derived.
 The [`CandidateReceipt`](#candidate-receipt) variant is often used instead for this reason.

 However, the Full Candidate Receipt type is useful as a means of avoiding the implicit dependency on availability of old blockchain state.
 In situations such as availability and approval, having the full description of the candidate within a self-contained struct is convenient.